-CHF’s Educational and Marketing Director Daniel DiGriz is the CEO of MadPipe, a company that provides digital strategy to businesses and nonprofits.
-As a Digital Ecologist®, Daniel sees where natural and digital ecologies mirror each other, and applies this information to design highly effective processes and strategies for sales, marketing, and educational projects in many different fields, including the art industry.
+CHF’s Creative Director and Director of Education, Daniel DiGriz is the CEO of MadPipe, a company that provides creative direction, brand storytelling, and marketing leadership to corporate clients.
+Think of “mad men” in the 21st century.
+As a Digital Ecologist®, Daniel catalogs areas that natural and digital ecologies mirror each other and applies this information to design highly effective campaigns for sales, marketing, and educational projects in many different fields, including the art industry.

 In a recent interview with CHF Editorial Director Sofia Perez, Daniel discussed his growing interest in art collecting, and debunked some of the art world’s most entrenched beliefs.

 SP: Tell us about your experiences as an art collector.

 “…if you’re commercially successful as an artist, you sort of hate yourself; you should want to be poor to be taken seriously.
 That’s an egregiously self-destructive ideology for artists to adopt…”

 DD: I didn’t think of myself as an art collector until I interviewed Tim Newton for our podcast.
 From talking with him, I learned that being an art collector ultimately comes down to why you’re doing it, and the thoughtfulness behind it.
 I still struggle with a lot of the same challenges that other beginning art collectors face.
 There’s that voice in your head that says, “Yeah, but how do you know if the art is any good?
 How do you learn to trust your taste?”

 There’s so much opportunity for artists to cross genre boundaries these days, and there’s a trend for muralists and graphic designers to become fine artists.
 I will accept that there’s a distinction between art and craft, but I happen to really love some of the work that’s being produced by muralists these days.
 And yet, there’s criticism coming from some sectors that suggest that a lot of new art is not fine art.